 That is not in any way a swipe at their skills as tenkara anglers - or a swipe at tenkara relative to keiryu.
 Keiryu fishing clearly does have an advantage when it comes to catching fish, though.
 Fish are not going to spit out bait unless there is significant tension on the line.
 That makes strike detection relatively easy.
 You have to react quickly or they will swallow it, though (and I confess I was not always quick enough on the previous evening - it turns out trout seem to swallow salmon eggs more quickly than the worms or waxworms I had previously used while keiryu fishing, perhaps because they are so much smaller and "bite sized").

 The point is that tenkara anglers and fly fishermen have a much harder time with strike detection because the fish will realize that the fly is fake and spit it out.
 They can do that with astounding speed.
 I distinctly remember an instance years ago when fishing a very small pool in a very clear stream.
-On that occasion, I saw four separate trout hit my fly and spit it out, all within the space of about three or four seconds.
+On that occasion, I saw four separate trout hit my fly and spit it out, all within the space of three or four seconds.
 The line didn't so much as quiver and I didn't feel a thing.
 I was so surprised I didn't even try to set the hook.
+I knew trout were fast.
+I had no idea they were that fast.

 In the pool we fished at the Fest, there was very little current other than at the head of the pool and just a little ways into the very center of the pool.
 I think that creates a very difficult scenario for fishing subsurface flies.